 Required textbook: New Orleans Ghosts, Voodoo, & Vampires by Kalila Smith

 Total contact hours: twelve (12)

 Professional Tour Guiding 5: Folklore, Legends, and Culture of South Louisiana

-Learn about the various folklore, legends, and customs of South Louisiana, including New Orleans, in a designed for tourism professionals and anyone who wants to explore the area's heritage.
+Learn about the various folklore, legends, and customs of South Louisiana, including New Orleans, in a class designed for tourism professionals and anyone who wants to explore the area's heritage.
 Topics will include the food and lore of the Cajuns and Creoles as well as other cultures that have influenced the region such as the various native tribes and African-Caribbean influence.
 This course consists of four class meetings and two field trips.
 Instructor: Kalila Smith